 As well as the city’s abundance of romantic landmarks, one of the reasons Paris is the City of Love is also down to its architectural style.

-Parisian streets are filled with Gothic-style churches and monuments of the French Renaissance, Classical revival, the Belle Époque, and the Art Nouveau style, which all add to the romantic feel of the city.
+Parisian streets are filled with Gothic-style churches and monuments of the French Renaissance, Classical revival, the Belle Époque, and the Art Deco style, which all add to the romantic feel of the city.

 The media – adding to the city’s romantic culture